pjuren/TinyTest/README.md

 TinyTest is a light-weight unit testing framework for C++ projects.
 You can find the development documentation at http://pjuren.github.io/TinyTest/

-The project's current build status is
+The project's current build status is:
 [![Build Status](https://travis-ci.org/pjuren/TinyTest.svg?branch=master)](https://travis-ci.org/pjuren/TinyTest)

 These days, the software I write is generally command-line applications for use